-The non-trade amount owing to a subsidiary and a party who is a substantial shareholder of the Company represents advances which are non-interest bearing and are repayable on demand.
+The non-trade amount owing to a subsidiary of the Company represents advances which are non-interest bearing and are repayable on demand.

 Accruals relate to liabilities for employee benefit costs and professional fees.

 Trade and other payables are denominated in the following currencies: